evaera/Cmdr/SECURITY.md

 We will publish a new release containing the fix and - unless exceptional circumstances apply - a security advisory alongside it.
 It is possible that this initial advisory is only a summary of the vulnerability and that a more detailed advisory will come later; if we do this, it's to make it harder for opportunists to take advantage of the vulnerability while our users update to the patched version.

-We appreciate that recognition is important to researchers and contributors and will provide credit where due.
+We know that recognition is important to researchers and contributors and will provide credit.
 We will advise you when it is appropriate for you to fully disclose and publicly discuss the vulnerability.
-Ordinarily, this will be when a full advisory has released.
-We'll then close the groupchat or email thread about your report.
+Normally, this will be when a full advisory has released.
+We'll then close the groupchat about your report.

 > **Warning**: To protect our users, we ask for you to be discreet.
 Prior to the publishing of a remediation release, you must **not** publicly discuss any information regarding the vulnerability, and we ask you to be mindful of who you discuss the vulnerability with.